 The Pro Bono Council at Campbell Law School was informally started by two students in 2009 and subsequently became a formalized group in the fall of 2010.
 The Pro Bono Council has grown to 10 student members who are selected as part of a competitive application process each year.

 Devon Karst grew up in the quaint town of Clayton, NC.
 After falling in love with the mountains of Boone, she decided to attend Appalachian State University where she studied Psychology.
-After developing a passion to advocate for children in foster care, she chose to intern with the National Council for Adoption in Washington, D.C. the summer before her senior year.
-While interning, she learned of the legal difficulties families face when adopting children.
+While interning in college for the National Council for Adoption in Washington, D.C., she learned of the legal difficulties families face when adopting children.
 This inspired her vision to make a difference in the field of adoption law, and led her to make the conscious decision to go to law school.
-Upon graduating from ASU, Devon traveled to Uganda and worked in schools and orphanages where she spent time with children that had been abused and neglected.
+Upon graduating from ASU, Devon traveled to Uganda and worked in schools and orphanages where she spent time with children who had been abused and neglected.
 While she developed a bond with those children, she knew there were children in the United States facing the same kind of adversity.
 Developing an interest in combating the various legal struggles children and their families face, she was excited to serve last year as the Co-Coordinator of the Child Permanency Appeals Project, and began working on other ideas for child custody pro bono opportunities.
 She is eager to serve as the Pro Bono Council Director this year as she serves as the SBA President and continues to work for Campbell Law’s Juvenile Justice Project.

-Meredith moved to Raleigh from Asheville, NC, where she graduated from Mars Hill College with a B.A. in Political Science in 2012.
-Meredith has been passionate about volunteering and the legal system since she became a volunteer for Teen Court at the age of 12.
-As a peer juror and attorney, she dedicated countless hours to the Teen Court program before graduating from high school.
-While a student at Mars Hill, Meredith served as an intern with Buncombe Alternatives, working with juveniles in diversion programs.
+Meredith moved to Raleigh from Asheville, NC, where she graduated from Mars Hill University.
+Meredith has been passionate about volunteering and the legal system since she became a volunteer for Teen Court at the age of twelve.
+Since then, she has dedicated countless hours to Teen Court programs across the state.
 She developed a passion for working with juveniles in the court system and helping them find ways to give back to their community.
-After graduating from Mars Hill, Meredith moved to Fayetteville, NC, to work with her grandfather at his law firm.
-While working at the firm, she observed her grandfather’s commitment to pro bono service and realized how important and life changing pro bono legal services can be to low-income families.
-After completing her first year at Campbell, Meredith had the opportunity to work as an intern at the Legal Aid of North Carolina’s Helpline, where she further developed her passion for helping others.
+During her time at Campbell Law, Meredith had the opportunity to work as an intern at the Legal Aid of North Carolina Helpline, where she further developed her passion for helping others.
+Through these experiences, Meredith has realized how important and life changing pro bono legal services can be to low-income families, and has made a conscious effort to maintain a strong commitment to pro bono service.
+Meredith currently serves as the Assistant Director of the Pro Bono Council and Project Coordinator for the Capital Area Teen Court Project at Campbell Law.